The Truth About Harmful Fragrances in Skincare Products

 Fragrance allergy is the leading cause of cosmetic contact dermatitis in the United States.
 The National Eczema Association estimates that

-almost 20% of the general population is sensitized to at least one allergen and fragrance is one of the most frequently cited substances causing reactions.National Eczema Association
+almost 20% of the general population is sensitized to at least one allergen and fragrances is one of the most frequently cited substances causing reactions.National Eczema Association

 Specifically, studies and research show that exposure to fragrance chemicals can cause: